 We got organized at the hotel conference room to make sure we got seats right up front.
 It’s always great to see the Discover Strength staff, and they do a FANTASTIC job of organizing and hosting the conference.

-Early the next morning, we took the light rail train to Discover Strength’s downtown Minneapolis location, where they were providing supervised workouts for all the conference attendees.
+Early the next morning, we took the light rail train to Discover Strength’s downtown Minneapolis location.
+They were providing supervised workouts for all the conference attendees.
 It was a refreshing 19 degrees outside, but our staff quickly warmed up during their High Intensity workouts 🙂 .
-CLICK HERE to check out a video of the workouts
+CLICK HERE to check out a video of the Resistance Exercise Conference workouts

-After recovering from the workouts, we got back in to the Conference to hear Michelle Segar, Ph.D. present her lecture “Strike Gold: The Science Behind Cultivating Lasting Exercise Motivation in Clients and Members”.
-This was probably the most popular presentation of the weekend, and we all received a copy of Michelle’s book “No Sweat”, which goes even more in depth on the subject of exercise motivation.
+After recovering from the workouts, we got back in to the Conference to hear Michelle Segar, Ph.D.
+She presented her lecture “Strike Gold: The Science Behind Cultivating Lasting Exercise Motivation in Clients and Members”.
+This was probably the most popular presentation of the weekend, and we all received a copy of Michelle’s book “No Sweat”.
+The book goes even more in depth on the subject of exercise motivation.
 (You will be hearing much more on this topic from us in the future).

-The next speaker was Mike Gittleson, who was the Head Strength and Conditioning Coach at the University of Michigan for 30 years, and now works with Rogers Pendulum Athletics, the makers of our 5-way neck machine.
+The next speaker was Mike Gittleson.
+Mike was the Head Strength and Conditioning Coach at the University of Michigan for 30 years.
+He now works with Rogers Pendulum Athletics, the makers of our 5-way neck machine.
 Mike schooled us on some brand new, cutting-edge research on effective stretching, as well as the importance proper neck strengthening.